securzecom/dpdpa-docs/docs/2. DPDPA Rules/07 - Intimation of Personal Data Breach.md

 The goal is twofold: to enable citizens to protect themselves, and to help the regulator assess the adequacy of the organisation’s safeguards and response.

+Additionally, the DPBI will maintain a central database of incidents and will be able to correlate patterns across multiple similar attacks, including linking them to possible nation-state activities that may require government intervention.

 ---